 - Breakfast: Eggs and toast, or plain oatmeal mixed with yogurt and frozen berries.

 - Lunch: Rice/beans, veggie mix (either frozen peas and carrots or some frozen green beans), and minced chicken or turkey.

 - Dinner: Repeat lunch.

 The secret isn’t to live off of Kraft dinner or Ramen (you’ll just get scurvy and die this way).
-Rather, you should create a simple but nutrient dense meal plan and stick to it.
-Cutting the fat from your grocery bill is one of the simplest ways to save money as a student.

 One benefit of buying a limited number of food items is that you can shop in bulk to save money.